ainsey11/Guckmon/README.md

 - 2 back end servers, one on windows for powershell scripts and the other on ubuntu for the other code, clone this git repo to both servers.

+#### Observium Server
+cd into /opt/Guckmon after running the chef cookbook

+configure the observiumconfig.php file to suit

+cd into bash and run install-observium.sh as sudo

 #### Notes

 This is still in development, running it in production is probably a bad idea, but heh - go for it if you really want.